thorlorick/TwitchVOD/README.md

 # YouTube VOD Auto Uploader

 This project automates uploading Twitch VODs to YouTube using the YouTube Data API.
-It is designed to run headlessly on a Debian server (SERVERBOX) and uses OAuth2 authentication for YouTube access.
+It is designed to run headlessly on a Debian server and uses OAuth2 authentication for YouTube access.

 ---